ssbsukirat/medicine/Endocrinology/Diabetes mellitus/Management of DM.md

 * Stress may provoke a change in behaviour making adherence to plan difficult
 * Eating disorders, including binge eating disorders, bulimia, and anorexia nervosa, appear to occur more frequently in individuals with type 1 or type 2 DM.
 ## Monitoring of glycemic control
+* the patient’s measurements provide a picture of short-term glycemic control
+* HbA1c reflects average glycemic control over the previous 2–3 months
+* Most measurements should be performed prior to a meal and supplemented with postprandial measurements to assist in reaching glucose targets